knownorigin/docs.knownorigin.io/docs/guide/what-is-an-edition.md

 _Note: - not all tokens have the same metadata as the project has evolved some attributes have been dropped and some have been added._

-IPFS, although widely due to some the properties mentioned above, also has some flaws in the way that it relies on trusted or incentivised parties in always maintain a copy of that data.
+IPFS, although used widely due to some the properties mentioned above, also has some flaws in the way that it relies on trusted or incentivised parties in always maintain a copy of that data.
 However, anymore can also participant in tits upkeep by simply deciding to store the data associated to the hash as well.